4 million children live in poverty in the UK, one of the worst rates in the industrialised world.

 - Early years

-Ensuring that key early years services are engage with the most disadvantaged, hardest to reach families and that child poverty in the very earliest years is address so that children are not born into poverty.
+Ensuring that key early years services engage with the most disadvantaged, hardest-to-reach families, and that children are not born into poverty